lost-egg/lost-egg.github.io/combat.md

 * TOC
 {:toc}

-To defeat your opponents in combat, you must first build **Initiative** with **withering attacks** against your opponents.
+To defeat your opponents in combat, you must first build **Initiative**, which represents your combat momentum, with **withering attacks** against your opponents.
 Withering attacks represent testing blows, feints, glancing hits, and other attacks that push an opponent off-balance but don't cause them more than superficial damage.
 Withering attacks reduce your opponents' Initiative while increasing your own.

 Against opponents that you dramatically outclass, you may not need to use a withering attack at all.
 Against skilled opponents, though, just leaping right in for the kill can get you killed yourself... which is why you'll want to wait for just the right moments in the fight to spend your Initiative on **decisive attacks**.
 With a decisive attack, you can deal substantial damage, or even incapacitate or kill an opponent in one blow.